ricardoaz96/novoteste/README.md

 ----------------------------------------------------------------------------------------------------------------

 This example shows the usage of the [Java Database Library](https://github.com/ThomasJaspers/robotframework-dblibrary) for the Robot Framework.
-Please note that execution via pybot is not possible, but the next example shows the usage of the Database Library as a Remote Library.
-Then pybot can be used again.
+Please note that execution via __robot__ is not possible, but the next example shows the usage of the Database Library as a Remote Library.
+Then __robot__ can be used again.

 __Test execution__  | [VIEW FILE](https://github.com/ThomasJaspers/robot-keyword-tutorial/blob/master/sample-8-database/sample-0-database.txt)